Difference Between Equivalence Point And End Point

 Mixing Thoroughly

 Example: During an acid-base titration, add the titrant slowly while continuously stirring the solution.
-This will prevent localized excesses of titrant and ensure that the reaction proceeds to completion.
+This will prevent localized excesses of titrant and make sure the reaction proceeds to completion.

 Reading the Burette Accurately

 Read the burette at eye level to avoid parallax errors.
-Estimate the volume to the nearest 0.01 mL for accurate measurements.
+Think about it: estimate the volume to the nearest 0.
+01 mL for accurate measurements.

 Example: When reading a burette, position your eye level with the meniscus of the liquid.
 The meniscus is the curved surface of the liquid in the burette.
 Read the volume at the bottom of the meniscus for clear solutions and at the top of the meniscus for dark solutions.